When should I review my life insurance policies?

 Buying life insurance gives you the peace of mind knowing that your family will be financially protected if something happened to you.
-It’s important to know that your policy isn’t a “set it and forget it” product.
+But your policy isn’t a set it and forget it product and it’s important to give your life insurance policy a review once in a while.
 It’s not something you are thinking about on a regular basis, so it can be easy to forget.
 Out of sight, out of mind, right?

-Marriage or Divorce
+1) Marriage or Divorce

-Child or Dependent
+3) Child or Dependent